 The Imaloto power station will be located next to the coal mine, providing a captive market for the mine’s production and unlocking the intrinsic value in the underlying project.
 This project is at an advanced stage.
 The feasibility studies for both the power plant and the transmission line were completed by Sinohydro, following a technical co-operation agreement signed in 2017.

 The Imaloto project has a full mining right for the coal mine as well as a 30-year Independent Power Producer concession from the government of Madagascar.
 Lemur has also concluded a 30-year Power Purchase Agreement for an initial 25 MW from JIRAMA, the state-owned utility.
 Lemur appointed Bara Consulting to undertake the Definitive Feasibility Study (“DFS”) for its Imaloto coal mine in the first quarter of 2020.
 The DFS is currently in final draft form and ready for sign-off, subject to a site visit by the Competent Person.

 The PQ Iron & Titanium and PQ Phosphate Projects

-The PQ Iron & Titanium Project is a multicommodity project, located 45 km north-northwest of the town of Mokopane in Limpopo Province, South Africa.
+The PQ Iron & Titanium Project is a multi-commodity project, located 45 kilometres north-northwest of the town of Mokopane in Limpopo Province, South Africa.
 The Project has a JORC-compliant Inferred and Indicated Mineral Resource of 955 Mt, with an average grade of 33.7% Fe and significant TiO₂ (over 18% TiO₂ in-magnetite concentrates).
-The project boasts some of the highest in-magnetite grades of titanium in the world and could be developed as a titanium and pig iron project in the long run, depending on the evolution of low capital intensive methods for processing the ore.
+The project boasts some of the highest in-magnetite grades of titanium in the world and could be developed as a titanium and pig iron project in the future.
+No further work is planned on the project at this stage.

 Progress to date has been limited to understanding the economic parameters necessary for success and how these projects can be configured in line with the Company’s approach towards developing projects.

 AfriTin Mining Limited